eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 In reality all tracks can be used in either direction if the need arises but many rails are used in only one direction most of the time.
 In SUMO, bidirectional track usage must be enabled explicitly.
-This simplifies routing as rails will only be used in their preferred direction most of the time.
+If only one direction is needed during simulation, it is recommended not to enable bidirectoinal usage because having only one direction available greatly simplifies route search.

 Bidirectional track usage is modeled by two edges that have their geometries exactly reversed and using the attribute `spreadType="center"`.
 This will result